 I was on my way to get my Ford Fusion inspected and went to make a left turn the power steering went out which cause it difficult for me to complete the turn and I almost hit a house while turning.
 Mileage is at 58250.
 This is a major safety issue I had my four old son in the car with me and it could have been really bad.
 I contacted Ford dealership I have an appointment next week for them to look at it and I feel they should be responsible for this.
 I would understand if my mileage was higher but not even 60000 miles.

 While attempting to make a u-turn to the left the steering suddenly fought aginst me in the middle of the turn and tried to straighten its self out.
 I'm a big guy and held the steering wheel, but someone with less stregnth would have lost control and crashed.

 See all problems of the 2009 Ford Fusion.

 The contact owns a 2011 Ford Fusion.
-The contact stated that while driving 60 mph, the power steering assist and the service advanced tract warning lights illuminated.
-The contact mentioned that the power steering became inoperable.
-The vehicle was taken to a dealer where the diagnosis was undetermined.
-The vehicle was not repaired.
-The manufacturer was not made aware of the failure.
-The failure mileage was 36,000.
+The contact stated that while driving at 25 mph, the steering wheel became difficult to turn.
+The contact had to apply force to the steering wheel in order to turn the vehicle.
+The contact stated that the power steering default and power steering low was displayed across the message board.
+The vehicle was not diagnosed or repaired.
+The failure recurred on numerous occasions.
+The manufacturer was not notified of the failure.
+The failure mileage was 82,000.